-The Mueller report: These fights could decide when and how we get to see it
+The Mueller report: When and how we’re likely to see it

-Robert Mueller’s office has now submitted the results of its 675-day investigation into possible collusion between the Trump campaign and Russia in the 2016 presidential election.
+Robert Mueller’s office has now submitted the findings of its 675-day investigation into possible collusion between the Trump campaign and Russia in the 2016 presidential election.
 The results were delivered only to Trump-appointed attorney general William Barr, however, and what everybody wants to know, of course, is when the public will get to see the report.

 A recent CNN poll shows that a large majority of Americans–80% of Republicans, 88% of Independents, and 95% of Democrats–believe that the results should be released to the public in full.